daviesfamily108-droid/NineDartNation/DEPLOY_NETLIFY.md

 Notes:
 - If you rely on Netlify preview deploys (PR deploys), add `https://ninedartnation.netlify.app` or `https://*.netlify.app` to `CORS_ORIGINS` on the Render service to allow preview domains.
+ - TIP: If you're still debugging CORS or token behavior, set `VITE_SHOW_DEBUG_BANNER = 1` in Netlify Environment and rebuild.
+This renders a small overlay showing the embedded API URL and whether an auth token exists in localStorage.
 - If you prefer not to use netlify.toml, set the environment variables directly in the Netlify UI under "Build & Deploy → Environment" to guarantee the right values are used during CI builds.